- Summarize the common causes of employee turnover

 Networking and strategizing within the company provide ongoing performance management and help build relationships among coworkers.
 It is also important to motivate employees to focus on customer success, profitable growth, and the company well-being.
 Employers can keep their employees informed and involved by including them in future plans, new purchases, and policy changes, and by introducing new employees to the employees who have gone above and beyond in meetings.
 Engagement with employees—by sharing information with them or giving out recognition rewards—makes them feel included and shows them that they are valuable.

-In addition, when organizations pay above-market wages, the worker’s motivation to leave and look for a job elsewhere is be reduced.
+In addition, when organizations pay above-market wages, the worker’s motivation to leave and look for a job elsewhere is reduced.
 This strategy makes sense because it is often expensive to train replacement workers.

 When companies hire the best people, newly hired talent and veterans are positioned to reach company goals, maximizing the investment of each employee.
 Taking the time to listen to employees and help them feel involved will create loyalty, which, in turn, can have a big impact on employee turnover.